LOADING ...

 garbage, and wanted to know if you had any information about it."
 And

-under garbage."
+that garbage."

 and pick up the garbage, and had to go down and speak to him at the

-police station.
+officer's station.

 Get in the back of the car."

-quote of the Crime unquote.
+Scene of the Crime unquote.
 I want tell you about the town of

 Stockbridge, Massachusets, this happened here, they got three stop

-signs, two officers, and one police car, but when we got to the
+signs, two police officers, and one car, but when we got to the

 Scene of the Crime there was five police officers and police cars,